Explore the most important mountains in Spain

 The most important mountains in Spain

 Spain is a country of contrasts and one of its most outstanding natural resources is its mountains.
 From the volcanic heights of the Teide to the majestic peaks of Sierra Nevada and Pyrenees, the Spanish territory offers an incredible variety of landscapes mountainous areas that attract tourists, adventurers and nature lovers.
-These mountains are not only a natural spectacle, but are also essential for the biodiversity, climate change and cultural heritage the country.
+These mountains are not only a natural spectacle, but are also essential for the biodiversity, climate change and the cultural heritage the country.

 Throughout the Spanish geography, there are some of the most impressive peaks Europe.
 In addition to their beauty and altitude, these mountains play a significant role in regional history, ecology and culture.
 In this article we will explore in detail the highest mountains in Spain, discovering their secrets and most fascinating features.